rickseven/easy-notes/README.md

-# easy-notes
+# Description
-Building a Restful CRUD API and Testing using Spring Boot, MySQL, JPA, Hibernate and REST Assured
+This is an example of a RESTful API with unit tests using Spring Boot, MySQL, JPA, Hibernate and REST Assured.